%pip install -q validmindSummarization of financial data using a large language model (LLM)

 ValidMind generates a unique code snippet for each registered model to connect with your developer environment.
 You initialize the ValidMind Library with this code snippet, which ensures that your documentation and tests are uploaded to the correct model when you run the notebook.

-4. Go to Getting Started and click Copy snippet to clipboard.
+- On the left sidebar that appears for your model, select Getting Started and click Copy snippet to clipboard.

-Next, load your model identifier credentials from an .env file or replace the placeholder with your own code snippet:
+.envfile or replace the placeholder with your own code snippet:

 # Load your model identifier credentials from an `.env` file